 Adopt a zero-tolerance approach to bribery, corruption and money-laundering.

-Do not offer, pay, receive or solicit bribes, kick-backs, payments or gifts of any kind to obtain a favourable outcome.
+Do not offer, pay, receive or solicit bribes, kick-backs, payments, favours or gifts of any kind, either directly or indirectly, to obtain a favourable outcome.

 Do not make facilitation or “grease” payments, no matter how small, to public officials.